-- 45 The information shown in Table 1 is limited.
+- The information shown in Table 1 is limited.
 More details can be found in the full report: Lowe, C. et al. (2021).
 Digital identity: accelerating financial inclusion during a crisis.
-GSMA. - 46 The information presented here captures the interview responses, including observations and opinions, of subject matter experts from 31 public and private organisations.
+GSMA - ation presented here captures the interview responses, including observations and opinions, of subject matter experts from 31 public and private organisation